JimCallahanOrlando/RepData_PeerAssessment1/PA1_template.md

 and the 700+ values occur during weekdays and are not the result of weekend special events or treadmill time.

+My guess is that the five minute intervals are too narrow to capture the commute of this individual.
+The peak walking of the morning commute may occur during this window or may occur a little later or earlier depending on whether the commuter is running early or late.
+The five minute interval being to narrow is analogous to the bin ons a histogram being to narrow -- the histogram is noisey and the overall shape is lost.

 ### Are there differences in activity patterns between weekdays and weekends?